 Status match

 You can earn A-List status through status match opportunities.
 If you currently hold status with pretty much any other U.S. airline, you can match it to Southwest A-List.
-Southwest's website lists the online requirements, but essentially you’ll need to email proof of your current elite status with a U.S.-based carrier.
+To take advantage of the match, you’ll need to email proof of your current elite status with a U.S.-based carrier.

 Promotional opportunities

-Southwest sometimes offers promotions to help Rapid Rewards members earn elite status faster or bypass some of the standard flying or tier-qualifying point requirements for elite status.
+Southwest sometimes offers promotions to help Rapid Rewards members earn elite status faster.
+Or, these promotions let you bypass some of the standard flying or tier-qualifying point requirements for elite status.

-Keep an eye on your email account for opportunities from Southwest Airlines and also regularly check out our frequently updated Reward Program Promotions.
+Keep an eye on your email account for opportunities from Southwest Airlines, and also regularly check out our frequently updated post on reward program promotions.

 Benefits of Southwest A-List and A-List Preferred Elite Status

-The table below lists the current benefits for A-List and A-List Preferred status.
+The table below lists the benefits of A-List and A-List Preferred status.
+This includes the new seat selection and free checked bag perks:

 A-ListA-List Preferred